RM R2 - 13000 Gs / N52

 Apart from immense strength, neodymium magnets have the following advantages:

-- Wide application in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very modern machines.
+- Significant importance in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus or very modern machines.

 Disadvantages of neodymium magnets: